getify/grips/README.txt

-handlegrips Templating Engine
+grips Templating Engine
-v0.0.1.2 (c) 2010 Kyle Simpson
+v0.0 (c) 2012 Kyle Simpson
 MIT License

 **NOTE: this project used to be called "HandlebarJS".
-To avoid confusion with the newer but more popular "Handlebars" templating engine from @wycats, I'm renaming this project to "handlegrips".**
+To avoid confusion with the newer but more popular "Handlebars" templating engine from @wycats, I'm renaming this project to "grips".**

-handlegrips is a simple templating engine written in JavaScript.
+grips is a simple templating engine written in JavaScript.
 It's designed to work either/both in the browser or on the server, with the same code-base and the same template files.

-handlegrips takes as its only input data in a simple JSON data-dictionary format, and returns output from the template(s) selected.
+grips takes as its only input data in a simple JSON data-dictionary format, and returns output from the template(s) selected.

 Templates are selected by specifying a "state" (an abitrary string value representing the state of the application at that moment) rather than a URL.

-handlegrips will "compile" requested templates into executable JavaScript functions, which take the JSON data dictionary as input and return the output.
+grips will "compile" requested templates into executable JavaScript functions, which take the JSON data dictionary as input and return the output.
 The compilation of templates can either be JIT (at request time) or driven by build processes, as desired.

 -------